andykamp/storybook-ts/src/design/README.md

   expressiveness: GeistUIThemesExpressiveness
 }
 ```

-Where each key in the object literal is defined by the following interfaces:
+Where each key in the object literal is defined by the following interfaces (see components/themes/presets/default.ts  to see the default values):

 ```js
 export interface GeistUIThemesPalette {